zampher/Owlangs/README.md

 ### Multi-Format Support with High-Fidelity Layout
 - **15+ formats**: PDF, DOCX, XLSX, PPTX, HTML, TXT, PNG, EPUB, MOBI, and more
+- **In-place PDF translation**: Translates PDFs while preserving the original page layout — text is replaced in its original position, and formulas are re-rendered in place
+- **Reflow PDF translation**: Alternative PDF output that re-typesets the translated Markdown content for a clean, readable document
 - **Layout preservation**: Maintains original formatting, layout, and styles in translated output
 - **Large files**: Handles massive PDFs and e-books with automatic split-file processing